mattlqx/cookbook-letsencryptaws/README.md

 This cookbook is for an implementation of SSL certificate generation and fetching via the Let's Encrypt certificate authority.
 Certificates are synced from local storage to S3, which is then used by nodes to retrieve the generated certificate.
 Authentication is done via DNS challenges and automated via Ruby scripts to add and remove TXT records from your domain when required.

+Nodes do not need to be EC2 instances to retrieve or request certificates.
+All that is required is AWS credentials or profile to perform Route 53 and S3 operations.

 ## Requirements

 - Python 2.7 (for certbot and awscli)